Connect with others who understand.

 • Exercise and remain active according to your doctor’s recommendations.

 For additional travel tips, join a PAH support group or post questions on myPHteam to learn what works for others.
-Discuss any advice you receive with your healthcare provider to make sure it’s safe and appropriate for you.
+Discuss others’ advice with your healthcare provider to make sure it’s safe and appropriate for you.

 Consult a PAH Specialist